 As we are a software development and hardware integration company, it was relatively easy for us to enter remote work, and it was not associated with many organizational problems.
 Still, it required a lot of focus on solutions that would be optimal for our team.
 We had to systematize our activities and create new rules that are clear to everyone.

 Changing the work model to remote work was not easy and required increased engagement from everyone – including C-level management.
 Our first step was a hybrid model, but we switched to full remote work after a few weeks, and we have been working on this model until today.

-A year ago, our work culture included the possibility of remote work for some team members, e.g., marketing & sales team, some of the developers, or project managers.
+A year ago, our work culture included the possibility of remote work for some team members, e.g., the marketing & sales team, some of the developers, or project managers.
 However, each team member was visiting the office on an ordinary matter for larger meetings.
 The development and operations teams, on the other hand, were meeting in the office daily following their ceremonials.